-If you are a stockholder of record, you may vote in person at the Annual Meeting, vote by proxy using the enclosed proxy card, vote via the Internet or by telephone.
-Whether or not you plan to attend the meeting, we urge you to vote by proxy, via the Internet or by telephone to ensure your vote is counted.
-You may still attend the meeting and vote in person if you have already voted by proxy, via the Internet or by telephone.
+- If you are a stockholder of record, you will be able to vote your shares online by attending the Annual Meeting virtually and voting by webcast. - · Whether or not you plan to attend the virtual meeting, we urge you to vote by submitting your proxy card, via the Internet or by telephone to ensure your vote is counted. - To vote via the Internet or by telephone, follow the instructions on the enclosed proxy card.